Aidge demonstration#

 Graph transformation#

-before the Gemm
+operator proceding the Gemm

 operator.
-The aidge.FC
+However, the aidge.FC

 operator.